grislyeye/three-meet/pages/backgrounds/knave.md

 ## Ruffian

+You're basically a thug, running enforcement, protection rackets, or acting as bodyguards to your criminal masters.

 | Level             | Speciality Features    |
 | ----------------- | - |
 | 1st               | Proficient: Intimidation, Tough |